Repost from 2015. Edited, updated, and corrected.

-The next obvious question is, so where are the original manuscripts?
-Well, uh, l-o-n-g pause, the original manuscripts don’t exist, the Evangelical pastor says.
+The next obvious question is this: so where are the original manuscripts?
+Well, uh, l-o-n-g pregnant pause, the original manuscripts don’t exist, the Evangelical pastor says.
 That’s right, the original manuscripts don’t exist.
 No one has ever seen or read the “original” manuscripts of the Bible.
 In fact, most of the extant manuscripts are dated hundreds and thousands of years after the events they record.
 According to Wikipedia, the oldest Old Testament manuscript (a fragment) dates back to the 2nd century BCE and the rest of the Old Testament manuscripts are dated from the 3rd century CE to the 11th century CE.
 Most of these manuscripts are NOT written in Hebrew.

 But what about the Dead Sea Scrolls?
 Uneducated Evangelical church members erroneously think the Dead Sea Scrolls “prove” the Bible is the Word of God.
 Here is what Wikipedia says: